letsencrypt/acme-spec/draft-barnes-acme.md

 * Identifier validation transactions require outbound connections to potentially attacker-controlled servers
 * Certificate issuance can require interactions with cryptographic hardware

+An attacker can also cause the ACME server to send validation requests to a domain of its choosing by submitting authorization requests for the victim domain.

-All of these can be mitigated by the application of appropriate rate limits.
-Issues closer to the front end, like POST body validation, cna be addressed using HTTP request limiting.
+All of these attacks can be mitigated by the application of appropriate rate limits.
+Issues closer to the front end, like POST body validation, can be addressed using HTTP request limiting.
 For validation and certificate requests, there are other identifiers on which rate limits can be keyed.
 For example, the server might limit the rate at which any individual account key can issue certificates, or the rate at which validation can be requested within a given subtree of the DNS.

 ## CA Policy Considerations